Indiana University Marching Hundred: Bowl games and other appearances

 The band's appearances have included: the Kentucky Derby (1939), the Presidential Inaugural Parade (1953), the Rose Bowl (1968), the Holiday Bowl (1979), the All-American Bowl (1986), the Peach Bowl (1988 and 1990), the Liberty Bowl (1988), the Copper Bowl (1991), the Independence Bowl (1993), the Insight Bowl (2007), the Pinstripe Bowl (2015), the Foster Farms Bowl (2016), and the Gator Bowl (2020).

-Returning from the 2006 away trip to Ohio State University the Marching Hundred stopped in Indianapolis, IN to play at halftime during an Indianapolis Colts game at the RCA Dome.
+Returning from the 2006 away trip to Ohio State University the Marching Hundred stopped in Indianapolis to play at halftime during an Indianapolis Colts game at the RCA Dome.
 After this original performance, the Marching Hundred was invited back to the RCA dome to perform for the Indianapolis Colts' first playoff game in January 2007.
 However, due to the Colts not achieving home field advantage throughout the playoffs, the Hundred was not able to perform.
 The following season, the Hundred performed as the halftime entertainment for the Colts' season opener on Thursday, 6 September 2007.
 For the 2008 season, the Hundred performed for the Indianapolis Colts at their first regular season game at Lucas Oil Stadium making it the first marching band to perform on the field at the brand new stadium.
 Additionally in 2008, the Marching Hundred was asked to perform for a Chicago Bears game at Soldier Field.